|

 Now do all the hand rail tops, and then do the decking floor, backing your way down the stairs.
 If you don't have stairs,

 then back your way into the house (hopefully you didn't step in your work), or over the side to your ladder.
-Leave it alone

 until its dry.